 His reaction begged the question.
 “What do people always ask you?”

-He said that the biggest worries most pet owners have is about their pets eating poop and eating the grass.
-I blushed.
-We were bringing Boone in for that exact reason.
+“The biggest worries most pet owners have is about their pets eating poop and eating the grass.”

 I was about halfway done with the lawn when I looked behind me to see our dog going to town on a pile of grass.
 He looked like he was enjoying his salad, but a little while later he was puking it all out.
 Being the worried pet owner that I am, we took him to the vet to make sure he didn’t poison himself.